Hurricane Iota powers up in new threat to Central America

 Hurricane Iota powers up in new threat to Central AmericaNew

 MANAGUA, Nicaragua (AP) — A fast-strengthening Hurricane Iota is sweeping over the western Caribbean and predicted to become a very dangerous Category 4 storm as it heads for the same part of Central American battered by a similarly powerful Hurricane Eta just over a week ago.
 Evacuations were being conducted from low-lying areas in Nicaragua and Honduras near their shared border, which appeared to be Iota’s likely landfall.
 Winds and rain were already being felt on the Nicaraguan coast Sunday night.
-Iota became a hurricane early Sunday and rapidly gained power, and was expected to pass over or near Colombia’s Providencia island during the night .
+Iota became a dangerous Category 3 hurricane early Monday, and was expected to pass over or near Colombia’s Providencia island overnight.
 The U.S. National Hurricane Center warned it would probably reach Category 4 strength as it approached the Central America mainland late Monday.